paranthagan78/Paranthagan78/README.md

 <br>

 <div align="justify">
-My work focuses on creating AI powered solutions that are practical, impactful, and address real world challenges.
+My work focus on creating AI powered solutions that are practical, impactful, and address real world challenges.
 I am continually expanding my expertise in Deep Learning, Image Processing, and Generative AI, while staying updated with the latest advancements in technology.
 I bring strong leadership, decision making, and teamwork skills, developed through high energy, time sensitive environments such as hackathons.
 I thrive in collaborative settings where diverse ideas are transformed into effective, working solutions.
 </div>

 ---